hadar-simulator/hadar/docs/source/architecture/overview.rst

 ========

 Welcome to the Hadar Architecture Documentation.
-If you are here that mean you want to go deeper into Hadar gears.
-If you want just to know how to use Hadar, then `tutorials <https://hadar-simulator.org/tutorials>`_ will be a better place to you.

-If you want just to see mathematics model then mathematics section will be better for you.

-Ok If you are still here than mean you want to speak about code, class, method and you are at the right place.

 Hadar purpose is to be *an adequacy library for everyone*.
 Term *everyone* is important, Hadar must be such easy that everyone can use it.